KunaalNaik/HIC_DATA_ANALYST_PROJECTS/README.md

 ### Task 6: Segmenting Customers

 - **Description**: Segment customers into groups like best customers, high spenders, and churned customers based on their RFM scores.
+- #Can we add more segments like worst customer,  low spending customer?
+Couldnt see a segment for frequency.
+A segment for frequent spenders and non frequent spenders?

 - **Code Instructions**:
   1. Define rules for each customer segment based on RFM scores.